RetroAchievements/docs/docs/general/rabot.md

 # RABot, the RA Discord Robot

-RABot is the official RetroAchievements Discord robot. herefore, to interact with it, you need to be a member of the [RA Discord server](https://discord.gg/retroachievements).
+RABot is the official RetroAchievements Discord robot.
+Therefore, to interact with it, you need to be a member of the [RA Discord server](https://discord.gg/retroachievements).

 RABot has many cool and useful commands, and on this page you'll see some examples of how some of them can be used.